Lessons learned from 17,000 user interviews

 April 17, 2025

-I'm no longer actively working on the project, but I wanted to share a bit about my experience and learnings from Resubscribe.
+Even though we shut it down, I wanted to share a bit about my experience and learnings from Resubscribe.

 The product